 How to Register as a Self-Employed Person in Singapore

-You'll need to declare your Net Trade Income to either IRAS or the CPF Board.
-Here's how.
+Apply for a trade licence, or declare your Net Trade Income to either IRAS or the CPF Board.

 Before you can run a self-employed business in Singapore, you’ll need to be registered with the Singapore government as a self-employed person.

 There are 3 main methods of doing so:

 - Apply for a trade/vocational licence

 - Declare Net Trade Income to the CPF Board

 According to IRAS, your Net Trade Income is:

 “Your gross trade income minus all allowable business expenses, capital allowances and trade losses.”

 You’ll need to do any of the three methods above to “officially” be considered by the government as a self-employed person.
 Just registering a sole proprietorship or company with ACRA (if you’ve done so) isn’t good enough!

 So in this post, I’ll walk you through all three methods, step by step.
 Let’s do this!